Figuring out how to start over in life after a traumatic event like the loss of a loved one or a breakup is sometimes a saving grace.

-These are not full stops to a story.
+These are not full stops in a story.
 They’re merely a page in your book that is begging to be flipped over.

 Until you read the page and take in the message of the content, you can’t move onto the next page of the story.

-And all that accomplishes is keeping you grounded to the past.
+And all that accomplishes is keeping you grounded in the past.

 It’s unhealthy and an efficient route to self-destruction.